What sort of help can you get?

 - help with travel costs.

 Charities won’t usually pay for luxury items, foreign holidays, legal fees or debt.
-And they won’t usually help with items or services that should be provided by your council, the NHS or a government scheme.
+And they won’t help with items or services that your council, the NHS or a government scheme should provide.

 Finding a charity